txus/domodoro/Readme.md

 The clients will receive notifications via sound/growl (configurable in a `~/.domodororc` file).

+## Configuration

+By default, both sound and visual notifications are displayed on each event.
+If you want to configure this, create a file in your home directory named `.domodororc` with some YAML configuration:

+    $ touch ~/.domodororc
+    $ echo "visual: true" >> ~/.domodororc
+    $ echo "sound: false" >> ~/.domodororc

 ## Copyright

 Copyright (c) 2011 Josep M. Bach.
 Released under the MIT license.